CASE STUDY

 Why TerriaJS?

-Its open-source nature provided Tokyo with unparalleled control and the freedom to customize the platform to its specific needs, a crucial advantage in a project of this scale.
-TerriaJS's robust 3D visualization capabilities, seamlessly integrating with Cesium ION for stunning terrain and building models, were essential for creating an immersive and accurate representation of the city.
+TerriaJS is open-source, which provided Tokyo with unparalleled control and freedom to customize the platform to its specific needs, a crucial advantage in a project of this scale.
+TerriaJS's robust 3D visualization capabilities, seamlessly integrating with Cesium ion for stunning terrain and building models, were essential for creating an immersive and accurate representation of the city.

-The platform’s flexibility in handling diverse data formats – from WMS and WFS to 3D Tiles, GeoJSON and live data streams – meant that no valuable dataset would be left behind.
-Crucially, its ease of integration with existing government data portals and GIS workflows ensured rapid deployment, enhancing investments in current capabilities.
+The platform’s flexibility in handling diverse data formats – from WMS and WFS to 3D tiles, GeoJSON and live data streams – meant that no valuable dataset would be left behind.
+Crucially, its ease of integration with existing government data portals and GIS workflows ensured rapid deployment, enhancing Tokyo’s existing investments and capabilities.

-Tokyo’s digital twin integrates datasets from various sources:
+Tokyo’s digital twin integrates datasets from many sources:

 Real-time sensor data (e.g., weather, traffic)